Forced Confessions Defense

-At the Law Offices of James N. Papirmeister, Esq., highly skilled criminal defense attorney James N. Papirmeister has 30 years of criminal law experience.
-He is well-known in the area of forced confession cases and has thorough knowledge of coercion laws.
+At the Law Offices of James N. Papirmeister, P.C., highly skilled criminal defense attorney James N. Papirmeister has 34 years of criminal law experience.
+He is well-known in the area of forced confession cases and has a thorough knowledge of coercion laws.

-If you are a victim of forced confessions, contact us at one of our law offices located in Silver Spring and Maryland, to schedule a free initial consultation.
+If you are a victim of forced confessions, contact us at one of our law offices, located in Silver Spring and Suitland, Maryland, to schedule a free initial consultation.
 Please call 301-589-2100 during regular business hours or 301-367-6500 after hours.

 Most often, the person making the false confession does not have mental health problems but is so shocked and traumatized by a rapid series of unfolding events that he or she temporarily loses a sense of reality.
 The person becomes subjected to the pressure of an aggressive law enforcement officer and confesses to a serious crime that he or she did not commit.